LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

    Messaging conversations can span over a few hours, or even a few days, and in many cases become inactive as we’re waiting for a consumer to reply.

 {:start="4"}
-2\. **Smart capacity**: LivePerson's proprietary [Smart Capacity](contact-center-management-messaging-operations-smart-capacity-overview.html) replaces the traditional agent capacity rate, and dynamically fills agent workload with conversations by taking active and inactive states into consideration.
+2\. **Dynamic Capacity**: LivePerson's proprietary [Dynamic Capacity](contact-center-management-messaging-operations-smart-capacity-overview.html) replaces the traditional agent capacity rate, and dynamically fills agent workload with conversations by taking active and inactive states into consideration.

 3\. **Response time**: determine the SLA or how quickly each skill should respond to incoming messages by [configuring response times](contact-center-management-messaging-operations-configuring-response-times.html).
 These metrics help route conversations and manage agents queues, including in reporting.